conma293/CRTP/#Commands Ref.md

 For the computer object we can simply create a new machine account (with SPN), identify the corresponding SID, set that in the writable Server's _msDS-AllowedToActOnBehalfOfOtherIdentity_ property, and then run ```Rubeus s4u``` as we did for constrained delegation.

+Check whether a user account object can create a new machine account (each can create 10 new machine accounts by default): ```Get-DomainObject -Identity Bob -Properties ms-DS-MachineAccountQuota```

 **Note:** The most important thing to understand here is unlike unconstrained/constrained delegation, we dont need prior access to the machine.
 All we need is write privileges in the form of an appropriate ACL ("Owner" "WriteProperty" "GenericWrite") on ANY computer object.
 We can then set the _msDS-AllowedToActOnBehalfOfOtherIdentity_ property to a SID that we control (any domain account account that has an SPN i.e., a machine account we can create).

 Therefore if we have ```"Owner"``` ```"WriteProperty"``` or ```"GenericWrite"``` permissions to ANY computer object within an environment, we can attain localadmin on that machine by way of RBCD.